Why Am I the Scapegoat in My Family?

 • shame that was never spoken about

-Rather than being broken, the scapegoat may be revealing where healing is needed.
+Rather than being "the problem," the scapegoat may be revealing where healing is needed.

 The Nervous System and the Scapegoat Role